w3c/ServiceWorker/explainer.md

 Assuming a user visits them in order and both controllers install successfully, what happens the next time that user visits `/index.html`?
 What controller is invoked for `/services/data?json=1`?

 The answer hinges on how requests map to controllers.
-The second rule of Navigation Controllers is:
+The third rule of Navigation Controllers is:

 > All _resource requests_ from a controlled document are sent to _that
 > document's_ controller.